barumau/pandunia/english/english-pandunia.md

 # english-pandunia
-@ symbol - adres harfi
+@ symbol - adres zi
 ####A - A
 a couple of - duli o sani
 abattoir (slaughterhouse) - bucha kan